FSC CONTROLLED WOOD

 - illegally harvested wood

-- wood harvested in violation of traditional and civil rights
+- wood harvested in violation of traditional and human rights

 - wood harvested in forests in which high conservation values (HCVs) are threatened by management activities (HCVs are areas particularly worthy of protection)